aexg/SummerChallenge2024Olymbits/README.md

 ## Run

-Build BrutalTester as described in its readme-file ([BrutalTester](https://github.com/dreignier/cg-brutaltester))
+Build cg-brutaltester as described in its readme-file ([cg-brutaltester](https://github.com/dreignier/cg-brutaltester))

-To copy both OnlineJudge and BrutalTester JAR files, i.e. summer-2024-olympics-1.0-SNAPSHOT.jar and cg-brutaltester-1.0.0-SNAPSHOT.jar to same directory make handling paths easier.
+To copy both referee and cg-brutaltester JAR files, i.e. summer-2024-olympics-1.0-SNAPSHOT.jar and cg-brutaltester-1.0.0-SNAPSHOT.jar to same directory make handling paths easier.

 This is a sample command that works, you can change optptions as described in the BrutalTester readme-file.